rk/uFramework/README.md

   * The `redirect()` helper now defaults to a status of 303, which doesn't allow caching or resubmission of a page when redirecting (when POSTing).

   * A new `not_modified()` helper for when you want to force the client to keep their cached file.

+  * No longer globbing and including everything in the includes folder on every request.
+Includes only config.php and helpers.php by default, and will autoload any classes you refer to as `application/includes/customcontroller.class.php`.

+  * Now using Exceptions for better error handling, including error chaining.

 ###.htaccess